Gobrielm/Gobrielm.github.io/index.md

 ## Contacts: <a href="mailto:gabriel.p.mckay@gmail.com">gabriel.p.mckay@gmail.com</a> | <a href="https://www.linkedin.com/in/gabriel-mckay-773303296/">linkedin.com/in/gabriel-mckay-773303296</a>
 I am a computer science student attending University of California, Davis.
 I am currently a junior expected to graduation June 2027.

+# Current Goal

+Revamping my old Weather App to have a more functional front page, better api routes, and to use PostgreSql instead of mongoDB.

 # Projects